What are the sick leave rules in Romania?

 Some collective agreements or employer policies may provide higher compensation.

-Horizons coordinates with local authorities to ensure all required documentation is submitted so employees receive their entitled benefits without delay.
+Remote People coordinates with local authorities to ensure all required documentation is submitted so that employees receive their entitled benefits without delay.

 Medical Certificate Requirement